fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 * Tab layout

-Every layouts can be configured with a set of parameters (orientation, alignment, aso.).
+Every layout can be configured with a set of parameters (orientation, alignment, aso.).

 .. code:: xml